anxk/broadcaster-page-decorator/README.md

 ## Installation

-Clone this repo on your disk, navigate into folder `broadcaster-page-decorator-plugin` and run command `mvn verify`, when it completed, upload `broadcaster-page-decorator-plugin/target/broadcaster-page-decorator-plugin.hpi` to the update center of Jenkins and install it.
+Clone this repo on your disk, navigate into folder `broadcaster-page-decorator-plugin` and run command `mvn verify`, when it completed, upload `target/broadcaster-page-decorator.hpi` to the update center of Jenkins and install it.

-Also you can download `broadcaster-page-decorator-plugin.hpi` from [release page](https://github.com/anxk/broadcaster-page-decorator-plugin/releases), then upload it to the update center of Jenkins.
+Also you can download `broadcaster-page-decorator.hpi` from [release page](https://github.com/anxk/broadcaster-page-decorator-plugin/releases), then upload it to the update center of Jenkins.

 ## Configuration